Diphyllobothrium mansonoides

 Diphyllobothrium mansonoides (also known as Spirometra mansonoides) is a species of tapeworm (cestodes) that is endemic to North America.
 Infection with D. mansonoides in humans can result in sparganosis.
 Justus F. Mueller first reported this organism in 1935.
 D. mansonoides is similar to D. latum and Spirometra erinacei.
-When the organism was discovered, scientist did not know if D. mansonoides and S. erinacei were separate species.
+When the organism was discovered, scientists did not know if D. mansonoides and S. erinacei were separate species.
 PCR analysis of the two worms has shown the two to be separate but closely related organisms.

-General Characteristics
+General characteristics

 Cestodes have a dorso-ventrally flattened shape.
 Cestodes are segmented worms, and their bodies are divided into three distinct regions: the scolex, the neck, and the strobila.

 The scolex is the head of the cestode, and it functions as a holdfast organ that is specialized to attach to intestines using a variety of mechanisms.

 Posterior to the scolex is the neck, which is an unsegmented, poorly differentiated region.
 The neck is where asexual reproduction of proglottid segments occurs.
 Proglottid segments are individual sets of reproductive organs that compose the rest of the cestode body.

 The most posterior section of the cestode body consists of multiple strobila, each being made up of several proglottids.
-There are 3 stages that proglottids go through in their maturation.
+There are three stages that proglottids go through in their maturation.
 The first proglottid stage is the immature stage, characterized by functional reproductive organs.
 The immature stage is the most anterior proglottid, and consists of anywhere between 200 and 300 proglottids.
 The mature proglottid is located medially to the other proglottids, and is reproductively functional and hermaphroditic.
 The most posterior proglottid is the gravid stage, and it is packed with eggs.
 These eggs are eventually released from the gravid proglottid either through a pore in the proglottid or by disintegration of the proglottid.

 Cestodes also have sensory organs in the scolex that detect tactile stimulation.
 The sensory organs are attached to longitudinal nerves that run along the body and are attached to organs.